HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 Refer to the following summary for additional information about the JSON examples:

 Note: The following information is for the new APIs /v2/issues/pushjobs.
 For deprecated APIs, refer to the Model and Example Value on the Swagger page.
+## AppScan Data (appscanData)

-**appscanData**: configuration required to connect to HCL AppScan On Cloud or HCL AppScan Enterprise and extract issues
+**appscanData**: Required configuration to connect to HCL AppScan On Cloud or HCL AppScan Enterprise and extract issues

-- appscanProvider: The provider of AppScan product.For AppScan Enterprise it is ASE , for AppScan on Cloud it is ASOC and for AppScan 360 it is A360.
+- **appscanProvider**: The provider of AppScan products.
+For AppScan Enterprise, it is ASE, for AppScan on Cloud, it is ASOC and for AppScan 360°, it is A360.
-- url, apikeyid, apikeysecret: information required to authenticate with the AppScan REST APIs
+- **url, apikeyid, apikeysecret**: Information required to authenticate with the AppScan REST APIs.
-- appid: The id of the application that will be used when querying for issues
+- **appid**: The ID of the application used when querying for issues
-- policyids: (Optional) Specific Policy Ids to be used when pulling the results from AppScan.
-If specifying multiple Policy Ids then provide a comma-separated list.
-By default, only issues that are open and out-of-compliance with the application's registered polices will be pulled.
-This is applicable only for ASoC and not for ASE.
+- **policyids**: (Optional) Specific policy IDs for pulling the results from AppScan.
+If specifying multiple policy IDs, then provide a comma-separated list.
+By default, only issues that are open and out-of-compliance with the application’s registered policies will be pulled.
+This applies to AppScan on Cloud only and not to AppScan Enterprise.
-- issuestates: (Optional) A specific set of issue states to focus on.
-Default = "Open"
+- **issuestates**: (Optional) A specific set of issue states to include.
+Default = “Open”.
-- maxissues: (Optional) The maximum number of issues you want to process in this job.
-This is helpful when playing with the service and you just want to see what it will do with a small subset of your total issues.
-Default = 25
+- **maxissues**: (Optional)The maximum number of issues to process in this job.
+This is helpful when experimenting with the service to experience how it handles a small subset of your total issues.
+Default = 25.
-- includeIssuefilters, excludeIssuefilters: Additional filters to be used to further trim the results.
-These filters are regex expression that can act on issue attribute.
+- **includeIssuefilters, excludeIssuefilters**: Additional filters for further trimming the results.
+These filters are regex expressions that can act on issue attributes.
 Multiple values for a specific parameter can be provided.
-Specific issue can be moved by providing an issue id (only one id can be provided in includeFilters and if provided, other filters will be discarded).
+The specific issue can be moved by providing an issue ID (only one ID can be provided in includeFilters and if provided, other filters will be discarded).
-- trusted : Use this to specify trusted or untrusted connection.
-For trusted connection , specify 'true'.
-This field is applicable only for AppScan 360°.
-For Untrusted connection , specify ''false".
-For trusted connections , please ensure that the A360 server root certificate is imported to the JAVA Keystore.
-To import the root certificate into Java Keystore use the below keytool command -
-Example - keytool -importcert -file "<PATH TO CERTIFICATE FILE>" -keystore "C:\Program Files\OpenLogic\jdk-17.0.7.7-hotspot\lib\security\cacerts" -alias  "a360rootcrt"
+- **trusted** :Specify trusted or untrusted connections.
+This field is applicable only for AppScan 360.
+For trusted connection, specify ‘true’.
+For untrusted connections, specify ’’false”.
+For trusted connections, ensure that the AppScan 360° server root certificate is imported to the Java keystore.
+To import the root certificate into Java keystore use the following keytool command: keytool -importcert -file "<PATH TO CERTIFICATE FILE>" -keystore "C:\Program Files\OpenLogic\jdk-17.0.7.7-hotspot\lib\security\cacerts" -alias  "a360rootcrt"

+## Issue Management (imData)

 **imData**: configuration required to connect to the Issue Management system (JIRA in this case)

-- url, username, password: authentication
+- **url, username, password**: Authentication
-- projectkey: All issues submitted in JIRA must be submitted against a project
+- **projectkey**: All issues submitted in Jira must be submitted against a project.
-- issuetype: (Optional) Used if you would like to override the default issue type.
-Default = "Bug"
+- **issuetype**: (Optional) Override the default issue type.
+Default = “Bug”.
-- summary: (Optional) Override the default summary that the JIRA provider uses.
+- **summary**: (Optional) Override the default summary used by the Jira provider.
 Notice that there is basic support here for variable expansion to include required issue data in the summary
-- severityfield: (Optional) The field id for the given issuetype that represents the "severity" or "priority".
-This field will be populated with the issue severity which can be configured with the "severitymap" field below.
-Default value = "priority"
+- **severityfield**: (Optional) The field ID for the given issuetype that represents the “severity” or “priority”.
+This field is populated with the issue severity configured with the “severitymap” field below.
+Default value = “priority”.
-- severitymap: (Optional) AppScan severities are High, Medium, Low, Informational.
-With this setting you can change how those will be mapped when submitting the issue to JIRA.
-For example, perhaps your team considers Medium security issues to be High priority
+- **severitymap**: (Optional) Change how AppScan severities are mapped when submitting the issue to Jira.
+AppScan severities are High, Medium, Low, and Informational. .For example, if your team considers Medium security issues to be High priority, map it with severitymap.
-- otherfields: (Optional) This is an area where you can provide any other JSON that JIRA understands.
+- **otherfields**: (Optional)Provide any other JSON that Jira understands.

 ## Known Issues & Limitations

-- JIRA support only handles Basic Auth (username and API token) or using a personal access token (available for ASoC only).
+- **Jira authentication**: The service supports only Basic Auth (username and API token) or personal access tokens (available for AppScan on Cloud only).
-- A robust automated test suite is required.
+- **Automated test suite**:A robust automated test suite is required for complete coverage.
-- The service is English only and need to go through a String externalization exercise.
+- **Language support**: The service is English only and needs to go through a String externalization exercise for other languages.

 ## License